kieranelby/KingOfTheEtherThrone/README.md

 The current ruler of the Ether Throne is **Kieran**, the First of Their Name, the Uncentralized, the Sovereign of the Exalted Order of Miners, the Emperor of the Blocks beyond the Sidechains, the Head of the Great Patricia Tree, and so on and so forth.

-*NB: You don't have to trust this page; read on for how you can inspect the Ethereum blockchain to determine the ruler.*
+*NB: You don't have to trust this page; read on for how you can ask the Ethereum blockchain to determine the ruler.*

 ## How Can I Rule the Ether?